Instant Runoff Voting and the Reinforcement Paradox: Empirical Results

 \section{Empirical Results}

 In this section we provide empirical results using a large database of real-world IRV elections.
 Our data comes from three sources.
 First, we use single-winner political elections from the United States with at least three (not write-in) candidates.
 This data is available at the FairVote data repository \cite{O22}, and contains ballot data from municipal elections in cities such as San Francisco, CA and Minneapolis, MN.
 The repository also has ballot data for federal elections in the states of Alaska and Maine.
 Second, we use single-winner elections from the American Psychological Association (APA), which generally is willing to share ballot data for ranked-choice APA presidential elections and elections for the Board of Directors.
 Some of this data is available on preflib.org \cite{Preflib}, and some was shared directly with the first author.
 Third, we use single-winner political elections from a database of Scottish local government elections.
-The ballot data for these elections is available at \url{https://github.com/mggg/scot-elex}.
+The ballot data for many of these elections is available at \url{https://github.com/mggg/scot-elex}.
+The Scottish elections at this repository occurred in 2022 or before.
+We have separately collected preference profiles for several off-cycle IRV by-elections which have occurred since 2022.
+These profiles are available by request.